Boxwood topiary: how to cut a box hedge

 Cutting your box hedge into a shape will create a beautiful and unique feature for your garden.
-Our article explains how to do it step by step.
+Our article explains how to shape a boxwood topiary step by step.

 Overview: boxwood topiary